BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 Market Overview

-Since the financial crash, the bridging market has grown at an explosive rate, with around 100 lenders now competing for their share, contributing to a huge increase in popularity among property investors.
+Since the financial crash, the bridging market has grown at an explosive rate, with more than 100 lenders now competing for their share, contributing to a huge increase in popularity among property investors.
 In 2012, UK bridging completions stood at £885m, and in 2019, totalled more than £4bn, representing 352% growth in just seven years.

 It’s an important nuance to understand as problems can arise with changed pricing, reduced leverage or declined applications when the borrower is already a long way along through the process.

 The difference is, the better bridging lenders will still have enough of their own money to execute on deals where the funding line is not available, or have multiple funding lines where risk appetite is diversified.
-The thin equity lenders are essentially mainstream lenders under a different guise and will provide little deviation from their High Street sponsor’s standard criteria.
+The thin equity bridging lenders are essentially mainstream lenders under a different guise and will provide little deviation from their High Street sponsor’s standard criteria.

 To fully understand the bridging market, you need to drill down to the lenders and how they are individually funded.
 Each lender has their pros and cons, so the key is having an in-depth understanding of the market, and the know-how to select the best lender for each individual scenario.